postech-ami/BEAF/README.md

 ## Citation
-If you find our code or paper helps, please consider citing:
+If you use BEAF in a research paper, please cite our work and related works as follows:
 ````BibTeX
 @inproceedings{yebin2024beaf,
   title     = {BEAF: Observing BEfore-AFter Changes to Evaluate Hallucination in Vision-language Models},